Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Design of experiments

 \subsection{Tools for performance comparisons}

 Measuring the performance of a multi-objective algorithm presents a more intricate challenge compared to evaluating a single-objective one.
 This complexity arises because a single scalar value cannot provide a comprehensive quantitative assessment of the algorithm's quality.
+Because of this complexity, it is always better to utilize multiple ones to rigorously assess the performances of multi-objective approaches \cite{ishibuchi2016sensitivity}.
 In the literature, the four most utilized are the HV, the $\epsilon$-indicator ($I_{\epsilon}^+$), the Generational Distance (GD), and the Inverted Generational Distance (IGD) \cite{riquelme2015performance}.
 The HV is a unary metric that only requires a reference point that should be dominated by all points in $\mathcal{P}^{\star}$, which is the nadir in \cite{mawdsley2022incore}.
 A higher HV is better.
 The other three are binary metrics that require the knowledge of all the elements of the approximate Pareto-optimal set (although some alternatives exist \cite{riquelme2015performance}).
 For the latter three a lower value is better.
+Similarly, because the IGD is not Pareto-compliant, i.e., some set B dominated by another set A can have a better IGD value (i.e., lower value) than A \cite{ishibuchi2016sensitivity}, we have also added the IGD$^{+}$.
+The IGD$^{+}$ and provide better assessment than its IGD counterpart because it depends less on the distribution of the reference solution set \cite{ishibuchi2016sensitivity} (i.e., it is weakly Pareto-compliant).
 In accordance with existing literature, we utilize the Pareto front generated by running all algorithms as the reference set of solutions \cite{mawdsley2022incore,wang2022investigating}.
 We will also consider the C\_metric(A,Z) and $I_C$, which is the average number of point in set A dominated by points in the reference set Z and the number of them, respectively.
 A higher value the better.
 Furthermore, it's important to note that not all Pareto-optimal points are of equal importance \cite{kumar2016multiobjective}.
 Even if we have a set of Pareto-optimal solutions, we could propose a scheme to offer the best solution for the decision-maker.
 We will use the entropy method as described in \cite{kumar2016multiobjective}.